keptn-sandbox/keptn-on-k3s/README.md

 ## Keptn for Dynatrace Users in 5 Minutes

 For Dynatrace users the script installs Dynatrace related Keptn services (`--with-dynatrace`) and connects them to your Dynatrace Tenant (SaaS or Managed).
-It also gives you the option (`--with-demo dynatrace`) to create your first Keptn Demo projects so you can immediatly explore how Quality Gates or Performance as a Self-Service works with Keptn & Dynatrace.
+It also gives you the option (`--with-demo dynatrace`) to create your first Keptn Dynatrace Demo projects so you can immediatly explore how Quality Gates or Performance as a Self-Service works with Keptn & Dynatrace.

 **Pre-Requisit:** For enabling Dynatrace support you must first export DT_TENANT & DT_API_TOKEN so that Keptn can connect to your Dynatrace Tenant!
 **--provider:** Depending on your virtual machine either specify aws, gcp, digitalocean or remove that parameter if you run this on any other supported linux!